mihuwis/design_patterns/README.md

 #### [Singleton Thread Safe](src/main/java/com/progresspoint/patterns/creational_patterns/singleton/SingletonThreadSafe.java)

 To make singleton thread safe we can use different strategies and methods.
-On is called **double-checked locking optimization**.
+- One is called **double-checked locking optimization**.
-In getInstance() we use two checks.
+- In getInstance() we use two checks.
 In case we have some threads passing by first condition they will be que up and only one instance will be created.
 Please check [Test](src/test/java/com/progresspoint/patterns/creational_patterns/singleton/SingletonReflectionSafeTest.java)
 When we run this test we can see that all 100 tests pass.